nikcodefr/spotispect/README.md

 # SpotiSpect
-Analyze how you and the world listen to your favorite artists
+Analyze how you and the world listen to your favorite artists on Spotify